Cutpoints and resistance of random walk paths: Bounding the resistance of the path

 Denote by $N(x,y)$ the number of times the random walk crossed the edge $(x,y)$, in either direction.
-Then $\bar G:=(G,E(N))$ is a new network, with the same edges as in $G$, but each edge $(x,y)$ has a conductance equal to the expected number of crossing of $(x,y)$.

-\begin{lemma} \end{lemma} \begin{proof} Let $\tilde G, Z $ and $Z'$ be as in the proof of the previous lemma.
-We use $\tilde E$ to denote the expectation with respect to the random walk on the network $\tilde G$, and likewise use $\tilde C_{xy}$ to denote the conductance of an edge in $\tilde G$, etc. Suppose that an edge $(x,y)$ in $G$ is subdivided in $\tilde G$ into $(x,z)$ and $(z,y)$.
-In that case $E(N(x,y))\le \tilde E(N(z,y))$, because the random walk on the graph $G$ can be coupled with a random walk on the network $\tilde G$ so that they stay together, except that the walk on $\tilde G$ may traverse from $x$ to $z$ and back to $z$ or from $y$ to $z$ and back to $y$, while the first random walk stays in $x$ or $y$ respectively, and similarly for the other subdivided edges.
-Let $\bar{\tilde G}$ be the network whose underlying graph is that of $\tilde G$ and where the conductance of every edge is the expected number of times the random walk on $\tilde G$ uses that edge.
+Then $\overline G:=(G,E(N))$ is a new network, with the same edges as in $G$, but each edge $(x,y)$ has a conductance equal to the expected number of crossing of $(x,y)$. \begin{lemma} \end{lemma} \begin{pf} Let $\widetilde G, Z $ and $Z'$ be as in the proof of the previous lemma.
+We use $\widetilde E$ to denote the expectation with respect to the random walk on the network $\widetilde G$, and likewise use $\widetilde C_{xy}$ to denote the conductance of an edge in $\widetilde G$, etc. Suppose that an edge $(x,y)$ in $G$ is subdivided in $\widetilde G$ into $(x,z)$ and $(z,y)$.
+In that case $E(N(x,y))\le\widetilde E(N(z,y))$, because the random walk on the graph $G$ can be coupled with a random walk on the network $\widetilde G$ so that they stay together, except that the walk on $\widetilde G$ may traverse from $x$ to $z$ and back to $z$ or from $y$ to $z$ and back to $y$, while the first random walk stays in $x$ or $y$, respectively, and similarly for the other subdivided edges.
+Let $\overline{\widetilde G}$ be the network whose underlying graph is that of $\widetilde G$ and where the conductance of every edge is the expected number of times the random walk on $\widetilde G$ uses that edge.
 The above comparison implies that